 The SpaceX launch of its Crew Dragon capsule on its first crewed mission is scheduled for this Saturday, May 30, carrying NASA astronauts Bob Behnken and Doug Hurley to the International Space Station (ISS).

 The launch was originally scheduled for Wednesday, May 27, but was scrubbed due to poor weather.
 With high levels of electricity in the atmosphere, the launch itself could have triggered lightning which poses a danger to the crew and capsule.

-The launch on Saturday will also be dependent on good weather conditions, with some meteorologists concerned that it could be canceled as well due to a late-season cold front which could bring thunderstorms over the weekend.
+The launch on Saturday will also be dependent on good weather conditions, with some meteorologists concerned that it could be canceled.
+As it stands, there’s about a 50/50 chance the mission will need to be postponed once again.

 Here are all the details about why this historic mission matters so much to the space community and how you can watch it live on Saturday.

 The launch is scheduled for 12:22 p.m.
 PT on Saturday, May 30.
 Launch coverage began at 8 a.m.
 PT on Saturday, with a post-launch news conference with representatives from NASA and SpaceX scheduled for 3:30 p.m.
 PT on Saturday

 How to watch Saturday’s SpaceX Crew Dragon launch

 The launch, as well as prelaunch briefings and the docking of the spacecraft with the International Space Station, will all be shown live on NASA TV.